-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent PN1115C Maternal Health Nursing 3 30 0 45 15
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PN1115C Maternal Health Nursing 3 30 0 45 15 Semesters 1-2 & Concurrent with NUR1142 & PN1114C

 This course provides the student with information regarding progress and care of both normal and complicated pregnancies including labor and delivery and immediate care of the newborn.
 Signs and symptoms, diagnostic tests, and treatment for each condition are also covered.
 Principles of nutrition and pharmacology are integrated throughout the course.
 Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.
 Emphasis is placed on the development of confidence in performing nursing skills within the Practical Nurse scope of practice, skills in group planning for patient care, and the utilization of all available hospital and community resources for meeting the total needs of the patient.